vineethkumarv/sv-wiki/Data-Types.md

 ****Syntax :**** `integer variable_name;`
 ****Example :**** `integer data;`

-The below figure shows the output of integer output.
+The below figure shows the output of integer data type.

 ![integer](https://user-images.githubusercontent.com/110448382/186824975-f4a0493d-fe8d-4da9-8c6d-f9eaf43de032.png)

                                        Figure.2. integer output

+---

 ## 3. time

-time is special data type for simulation time measuring. time is 4-state data type, time represent 64-bit unsigned integer, that can be used in conjunction with the $time system task to hold current simulation time.
+time is special data type for simulation time measuring.
+It is 4-state data type,represent 64-bit unsigned integer, that can be used in conjunction with the $time system task to hold current simulation time.

 ****Syntax :**** `time variable_name;`
 ****Example :**** `time t;`
 `t=$time;`

-The below figure shows the output of integer output.
+The below figure shows the output of time data type.

 ![time](https://user-images.githubusercontent.com/110448382/186825013-5d37ca86-66d8-4012-a437-d9b3c7f4d611.png)

+                                     Figure.3. time output

+---

 ## 4. real

 The real data type implemented as a 64-bit real number.
-Real numbers can be specified in either decimal notation (4.43) or in scientific notation (42e8). initial value of real data type is 0.
+Real numbers can be specified in either decimal notation (4.43) or in scientific notation (42e8).
+Default value of real data type is 0.

 ****Syntax :**** `real variable_name;`
 ****Example :**** `real data;`
 `data = 4.43;`

-The below figure shows the output of integer output.
+The below figure shows the output of real data type.

 ![real](https://user-images.githubusercontent.com/110448382/186825049-8e139a76-5e2d-43f1-af75-f8e886d79ef3.png)

+                                        Figure.4. real output

+---

 ## 5. bit

-bit is 2-state 32-bit unsigned integer which is used most often testbenches. bit can be either 0 or 1 which represents a single bit. initial value of bit data type is 0.
+bit is 2-state 32-bit unsigned integer which is used most often test benches.
+It can be either 0 or 1 which represents a single bit.
+Default value of bit data type is 0.

 ****Syntax :**** `bit variable_name;`
 ****Example :**** `bit data;`
 `bit [0:31] data`

-The below figure shows the output of integer output.
+The below figure shows the output of bit data type.

 ![bit](https://user-images.githubusercontent.com/110448382/186825098-59e5284a-6a0f-4fdc-8ad6-ff434a685832.png)

+                                         Figure.5. bit output

+---

 ## 6. byte

-byte is 2-state data type which is used most often testbenches. byte can be either 0 or 1 which represent a 8-bit signed integer. initial value of byte is 0.
+byte is 2-state data type which is used most often test benches.
+It can be either 0 or 1 which represent a 8-bit signed integer.
+Default value of byte is 0.

 ****Syntax :**** `byte variable_name;`
 ****Example :**** `byte data;`

-The below figure shows the output of integer output.
+The below figure shows the output of byte data type.

 ![byte](https://user-images.githubusercontent.com/110448382/186825136-81275ffc-0942-43fe-b7bf-5aa42ba24ca9.png)

+                                  Figure.6. byte output

+---

 ## 7. shortint

-shortint is 2-state data type, shortint can be either 0 or 1 which represent a 16-bit signed integer. initial value of shortint is 0.
+shortint is 2-state data type.
+It can be either 0 or 1 which represent a 16-bit signed integer.
+Default value of shortint is 0.

 ****Syntax :**** `shortint variable_name;`
 ****Example :**** `shortint data;`

-The below figure shows the output of integer output.
+The below figure shows the output of shortint data type.

 ![shortint](https://user-images.githubusercontent.com/110448382/186825172-17bb35a1-c1a4-4071-ad9f-6e45e9011b8f.png)

+                                       Figure.7. shortint output

+---

 ## 8. int

-int is 2-state data type which is used most often testbenches. int can be either 0 or 1 which represent a 32-bit signed integer. initial value of int is 0.
+int is 2-state data type which is used most often testbenches.
+It can be either 0 or 1 which represent a 32-bit signed integer.
+Default value of int is 0.

 ****Syntax :**** `int variable_name;`
 ****Example :**** `int data;`

-The below figure shows the output of integer output.
+The below figure shows the output of int data type.

 ![int](https://user-images.githubusercontent.com/110448382/186825210-010b32ee-95c4-4c6e-b638-9f81ec703812.png)

+                                      Figure.8.int output

+---

 ## 9. longint

-longint is 2-state data type, longint can be either 0 or 1 which represent a 64-bit signed integer. initial value of longint is 0.
+longint is 2-state data type.
+It can be either 0 or 1 which represent a 64-bit signed integer.
+Default value of longint is 0.

 ****Syntax :**** `longint variable_name;`

 ****Example :**** `longint data;`

-The below figure shows the output of longint output.
+The below figure shows the output of longint data type.

 ![longint](https://user-images.githubusercontent.com/110448382/186825249-c7470eb9-2738-4218-8d16-ce9634cd5c31.png)

+                                        Figure.9. longint output

 ---